mengwangk/emscripten/docs/process.md

 Requirements:

- * GitHub CI is green.
+ * All the requirements for a minor update.
  * No major change recently landed.
  * No major recent regressions have been filed.
  * All tests pass locally for the person doing the update, including the main